 - remove disruptive children from the classroom where they have refused to follow an instruction to do so - prevent a pupil behaving in a way that disrupts a school event or trip - prevent a pupil leaving the classroom where allowing them to leave would risk their safety or lead to behaviour that disrupts the behaviour of others. - prevent a pupil from attacking a member of staff or another pupil, or to stop a fight on the playground - restrain a pupil at risk of harming themselves through physical outbursts

-Communicating the School's Approach to the Use of Force
+Communicating the school's approach to the use of physical intervention/restraint

 This is done through the behaviour policy and this policy.
-Schools do not require parental consent to use force on a student but makes policies
+Schools do not require parental consent to use force on a student but makes policies.